 If you are not physically able to evacuate by yourself due to a disability or other condition and need transportation help, contact:

 - Sonoma County Paratransit/Volunteer Wheels at (707) 573-3377

 - Texting 9-1-1 is an option for those who are deaf, hard of hearing or have a speech disability, or who cannot safely call 9-1-1 in a dangerous situation, to reach Sonoma County Sheriff’s office or the police departments in Santa Rosa, Petaluma, Rohnert Park and Healdsburg only.

 In an evacuation, Sonoma County will set up Temporary Evacuation Points in various locations.
-You can find your nearest evacuation point by going to Evacuation Assistance, or by calling 211.
+You can find your nearest evacuation point by reviewing the available Evacuation Centers or by calling 211.

 Public health or other qualified personnel will screen you for COVID-19 symptoms upon arrival at the Temporary Evacuation Point.
 Anyone who is identified as COVID-19 positive or symptomatic, and/or has been exposed to COVID-19, will not be sheltered with the general population.

 Staff will direct you to the appropriate shelter for your situation, including one of several congregate shelters, non-congregate shelters, hotels and motels, and campgrounds/RV parking.
 These include places to stay with or without small pets.
 Staff there can also recommend other community resources that can be helpful during the evacuation.

 All residents of Sonoma County can receive services and are safe at Temporary Evacuation Points and shelters regardless of immigration status.

 If you are going to an evacuation center please be mindful of these habits that can protect you from COVID-19.